sidsomani2005/GolfTracker_GUI/README.md

 # GolfStats
-Algorithm and console based input sequence with GUI front end for competitive junior golfer's to track their post round statistics and generate a summary with PGA tour (main pro tour) average comparison with corresponding percentages for every single inputted parameter/field
+Algorithm based input sequence with GUI front end for competitive junior golfers to enter and track post round statistics and generate a summary with PGA tour (main pro tour) comparison with corresponding percentages for over 25 distinct parameters